Table of contents: Removal ↓ Installation ↓

-Press or knock off the cap with a rubber mallet.
+Squeeze or knock off the cap with a rubber mallet.

 Remove the cotter pin, remove the crown ring, unscrew the nut, remove the pressure washer.

-Remove outer wheel bearing.
+Remove the outer wheel hub bearing.

 Installation